-Modelling with ODEs
+Modelling with DiffSol

 Ordinary Differential Equations (ODEs) are a powerful tool for modelling a wide range of physical systems.
 Unlike purely data-driven models, ODEs are based on the underlying physics, biology, or chemistry of the system being modelled.
-This makes them particularly useful for predicting the behaviour of a system under conditions that have not been observed before.
+This makes them particularly useful for predicting the behaviour of a system under conditions that have not been observed.
 In this section, we will introduce the basics of ODE modelling, and illustrate their use with a series of examples written using the DiffSol crate.

 The topics covered in this section are: